acrolinx/platform-api/README.md

 Access tokens are associated with a user and come in two forms:

-* default access tokens that you get by signing in to Acrolinx
-* API tokens.

-Access tokens normally have a lifetime of 30 days.
+1. Access tokens that you get by signing in to Acrolinx Access tokens normally have a lifetime of 30 days.
 After that, you have to renew them.
+2. API tokens
    API tokens have a lifespan of 4 years.

 ## Acrolinx sign-in process